michaelkornblum/juice-bar/README.md

  });
  ```

- Note that by changing the ```gulp.dest``` parameter in this task, its possible to move the ```svg-symbols``` file whereever it best serves your custom template.
+Note that by changing the ```gulp.dest``` parameter in this task, its possible to move the ```svg-symbols``` file where ever it best serves your custom template.

 ### gulp browser-sync
 The ```gulp browser-sync``` task starts a browser-sync instance that serves files from the ```roots/public``` directory.
 Note that the browser-sync server runs substancially slower than Roots native server, Static.
 It is advisable to run Static when building your site, and use browser-sync when your testing your site across devices and browsers.

 ## Using Roots
 Although it is possible to run gulp tasks in Juice-Bar, it is also possible to work on your website without so using so much as a single gulp task.
 From the command-line, change into the ```/roots``` directory and work on your website as if it's an ordinary roots project.
 Visit the [roots website](http:roots.cx) for details.